+1 267-412-0412

 The hidden cost here is defensibility debt.

-Compliance Review as a Bottleneck, not a Safeguard
+Compliance Review as a Bottleneck, Not a Safeguard

 Manual Compliance Is Reactive